Guides

 Weight loss or GLP-1 alternative

-MOTS-c is not an Ozempic alternative.
+MOTS-c is not an evidence-based GLP-1 alternative.

 Evidence